riot/riot.github.io/documentation.md

 ```

 <aside class="note note--info">
-Note how we named the <code>show-details</code> attribute, it is written in dash case but it will be converted to camel case inside the <code>this.props</code> object.
+Note how we named the <code>show-details</code> attribute.
+It is written in dash case but it will be converted to camel case inside the <code>this.props</code> object.
 </aside>

 Then we mount the `account` component to the page with a `plan` configuration object: